giovannifil-64/nlp/README.md

 python main.py --evaluate --models distilbert-base-uncased roberta-base
 ```

-This command will evaluate the model(s) and save the results in the `results` folder.
+This command will evaluate the model(s) and save the results in the `results/evaluations` folder.

 Two datasets are available are:
 - `stereoset_dev.json`: smaller dataset used for initial evaluation and fine-tuning